 A concrete slab or basement floor should ideally remain breathable.
 The slab is always trying to dry to the inside and trapping moisture leads to major funk underneath that does come through.

-Breathable paints are called mineral paints and they are silicate-based.
+Mineral paints silicate-based and are very breathable.
 These can be very low in VOCs and toxins.
 But silicate paints are not durable enough for a floor.

 On bare concrete, you can paint on Milk Paint and coat it when dry with a drying oil.
 Hemp and Tung both work.
 Tung forms a thicker film and has a stronger natural odor.
-Though there is some controversy over using milk paint and oils on concrete.
 This certainly would not be a conventional finish.

 There are water-based, “breathable” epoxy coatings for concrete floors.
 Some do claim zero-VOC.
 They often are harsh when wet but do cure up well.